|

 other room.
 She noted the silverware and the fine china, the crisp white

-were of some kind of easy to wipe fabric.
-It was obviously messier to
+food’ room were of some kind of easy to wipe fabric.
+It was obviously

-eat that way.
-She went back into the main room and picked something up
+messier to eat that way.
+She went back into the main room and picked something

-"Well done!" he said.
-"Ten out of ten.
-And minus a million
+“Well done!” he said.
+“Ten out of ten - and minus a

-to me for being so stupid.
-All these years I've eaten food on ten thousand
+million to me for being so stupid.
+I’ve eaten food on ten thousand

 planets and I've learnt to be a suspicious so and so.
 I always analyse